 Or download the repository.

-This repository contains supporting content for all of the Vault learn tutorials.
+This repository holds supporting content for all the Vault learn tutorials.
 The content specific to this tutorial can be found within a sub-directory.

 Before you can begin to resolve issues with problematic leases, you should first learn how to identify situations in which Vault is unable to revoke leases.